someparty/someparty/source/articles/2018-06-10-bathed-in-light.html.markdown

 Augusta Veno spoke about the album, which was written in the wake of their Peterborough, Ontario scene dissolving.

-> “I don't think there's any way we could write another album like this now.
+> "I don't think there's any way we could write another album like this now.
 It's charged with a very specific negative energy.
 We were friends with almost everyone in our tiny scene, and now no one talks to each other and nothing feels as penultimate as how it did in Peterborough then.
 It's so tiny there that if you fuck one thing up with someone and then go downtown, everybody knows.
 It just started feeling really small."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kiQilZrR_d0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>